gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 not be useful.

-\indent To support this difficulty in getting a precise prediction for a new student, review the original scatterplots: there is quite a bit of vertical variability in first year *GPA*s for each level of any of the predictors.
+\indent To support this difficulty in getting a precise prediction for a new student, review the original scatterplots and partial residuals: there is quite a bit of vertical variability in first year *GPA*s for each level of any of the predictors.
 The residual SE, $\hat{\sigma}$, is also informative in this regard -- remember that it is the standard deviation of the residuals around the